sanchezjustin571/I.T.-Portfolio/README.md

 </p>
 <p>
 Ensure your virtual machine is on the virtual network you created earlier.
+Click "Review + Create" followed by "Create".
 </p>
 <br />